hesamurai/nested-sort/README.md

 When developing you can run:

 ```
-yarn watch
+npm run watch
 ```

-This will regenerate the build files each time a source file is changed and serve on http://127.0.0.1:5000.
+This will regenerate the build files each time a source file is changed and serve on http://127.0.0.1:3000.

-You can navigate to http://127.0.0.1:5000/dev/ in order to see the samples.
+You can navigate to http://127.0.0.1:3000/dev/ in order to see the samples.